FAQ

 Can I just attend the In-person Intensives without doing the whole training?

-If you are a sexological bodyworker and you would like to be certified as a somatic sex educator, you are welcome to sign up for our post-graduate program.
-Course 1 is online, course 2 is in person, and course 3 is a supervised mentorship with one of our core faculty members.
+If you are a certified sexological bodyworker and you would like to be certified as a somatic sex educator, you are welcome to sign up for our post-graduate program.

-If you are a current student, you are welcome to re-do any of the in-person intensives at any time.
-This could count as an elective towards the certification process.
+If you are a current student, you are welcome to attend an embodiment intensive you’ve already completed as an elective towards the certification process.

 Download Our Free E-Book: “What is Somatic Sex Education?”